A Capitol Police officer injured on Jan. 6 recalls the chaos and carnage

 Edwards could be seen at the end of the hearing embracing Sicknick's longtime partner Sandra Garza and telling her "I'm sorry you had to see that."

-Earlier, the panel played a 10-minute long video that included new graphic footage from the Capitol that day, including provided by a documentarian who later testified.
+Earlier, the panel played a 10-minute video that included new graphic footage from the Capitol that day, including some provided by a documentarian who later testified.

 June 10, 2022